| At least 50 people from at least five EU states attended this session,

 reinstated in February 2002, after a street demonstration of 2000 people.

-Workers at the Opéra branch of Pizza Hut went on strike for 32 days from
+Workers at the Opéra branch of Pizza Hut went on strike for 32

-January 2001, again with regular pickets, demanding better pay, extra for
+January 2001, again with regular pickets, demanding better pay, extra

 night work, and improvements to health and safety provisions and winning